Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 <h4><span style="color:black; font-weight: bold;">Comparison with Language-Only Model</span></h4>

-For comparison, a language-only model was evaluated on the same datasets:
+For comparison, a language-only model (that doesn't use any visual features) was evaluated on the same datasets:

 - Full DAQUAR dataset:
   - Accuracy: 17.06%